Who We Are

 Saint - Former International #WheelchairBasketball Player & Elite Coach

 As a player, Saint was no stranger to high-pressure situations.
-He earned a Paralympic bronze medal at the Athens 2004 Games and played a pivotal role in Great Britain’s success at the Beijing 2008 Paralympic Games, where he transitioned into coaching and led the GB Men’s team to a bronze medal.
-He was also a key figure in GB Men's success with a silver medal at the 2002 Gold Cup (World Championships) in Japan.
+He earned a Paralympic bronze medal at the Athens 2004 Games and played a pivotal role in Great Britain’s success at the Beijing 2008 Paralympic Games, where he transitioned into coaching and helped lead the GB Men’s Team to another bronze medal.
+He was also a key figure in the team’s silver medal finish at the 2002 Gold Cup (World Championships) in Japan.

-Saint was known for his versatility on the court, offering the GB Men's team a unique tactical advantage with his ability to seamlessly switch between a 3.0 and 2.0 unit.
-His mid-range skillset, which made him one of the first hybrid players to sit in the 3.0 category, allowed him to effectively play as both a guard and a small forward, revolutionising the strategic approach to #wheelchairbasketball.
+Saint was known for his versatility on the court, offering the GB Men’s Team a unique tactical advantage with his ability to seamlessly switch between a 3.0 and 2.0 unit.
+His mid-range skill set made him one of the first hybrid players to sit in the 3.0 classification, allowing him to effectively play as both a guard and a small forward—revolutionising the strategic approach to #WheelchairBasketball.

 Saint’s coaching journey then took him abroad, where he honed his skills at top clubs in Germany.
 From 2013 to 2015, he coached Zwickau to a runner-up finish, and from 2015 to 2017, he led USC Munich to continued success, cementing his reputation as a respected international coach.

-Currently, Saint is back in the UK, where he is focused on shaping the future of #wheelchairbasketball as the head coach of the WBA Academy.
-His vast experience, both as a player and coach, continues to inspire and elevate the sport globally.
+Currently, Saint is back in the UK, where he is focused on shaping the future of #WheelchairBasketball as the head coach of the WBA Academy.
+His vast experience—both as a player and coach—continues to inspire, influence, and elevate the sport at every level.

 JON POLLOCK PLY